 Live with peers who share your drive for success and interest in accounting and financial management.

-In addition to living with and learning from your peers, you will also have support from your Peer Leader – an upper-year student from the School of Accounting and Finance, who has taken similar courses and can connect you with the people and resources you need to succeed.
+In addition to living with and learning from your peers, you will also have support from your Peer Leader team – upper-year students from the School of Accounting and Finance, who have taken similar courses and can connect you with the people and resources you need to succeed.

 Join your academic community